ismailarilik/notes/notes.md

 - [ ] Show bluetooth connection status in statusbar
 - [ ] Check reflector development status
 - [ ] Zsh in the second footclient does not have autosuggestions
+- [ ] Make Zsh autosuggestions suggest things WRT the current directory
+- [ ] Emacs doesn't respect the .editorconfig in home directory; fix this